sfence/appliances/API.md

   * width - width of recipe
   * height - height of recipe
   * dynamic_display_size - unified_inventory callback only

+		{
+			-- description text
+			description = "",
+			-- path to icon file, can be nil icon = "",
+			-- width of recipe (unified only)
+			width = 1,
+			-- height of recipe (unified only)
+			height = 1,
+			-- unified callback only
+			dynamic_display_size = nil,
+		}

 ### appliances.register_craft(craft_def)